 As part of the Tennessee-Tombigbee Waterway, Aberdeen Lake covers 4,121 acres in central Monroe County.
 Impounded in 1984, the reservoir extends 22 miles from Amory Lock and Dam (mile 371.1) down to Aberdeen Lock and Dam (mile 357.5).
 Historically, Aberdeen Lake has been a destination for bass and crappie anglers from around the state and has hosted multiple state-level bass tournaments in recent years.

-CrappieCrappie anglers are doing well.
+Crappie | The bite is good and Crappie anglers are doing well.
 The best areas to target will be the old river runs and backwaters where some cleaner water is present.
-The best depth range during this season is generally around 20 feet with them going to about 5 - 10 to feed when water temps are between 50 and 60.
-Crappie will get more active in the shallow sloughs that are off the channel and somewhat protected.
+The best depth range during this time of year is generally around 12 feet with them going to about 3 - 10 in spawning patterns.
+Anglers fishing the spillway have success with crappie but it varies from day-to-day. |

-CatfishTarget the mouths of the old river runs at the edge of any current.
-Deep stumps and log jams are ideal spots for catfish to lay up this time of year until the weather warms up.
+Catfish | Catfish bite is fair, some anglers are doing well.
+Target the mouths of the old river runs at the edge of any current.
 Tight lining cut shad is the best technique.
+Don't overlook stink bait, hotdogs, or Kool-aid chicken either.
 The bites may come slowly, but some quality fish can be found.
+Hand grabbling season opens Thursday, May 1st in Mississippi. |

 Giant salvinia is a highly invasive aquatic plant found throughout the Tenn-Tom Waterway.
 It is critical that anglers visiting the lake clean their boats and boat trailers to reduce the possibility of transferring this plant to other water bodies.
 Giant salvinia is extremely difficult to eradicate once it becomes established.

-Black Bass (combined largemouth, spotted and smallmouth)14 inches and under10 per angler
+Black Bass (combined largemouth, spotted and smallmouth) | 14 inches and under | 10 per angler |

-Crappie (combined white and black)9 inches and under30 per angler
+Crappie (combined white and black) | 9 inches and under | 30 per angler |

 Statewide creel and size limits apply to all other fish species